memgraph/docs/mage/query-modules/cpp/meta.md

   - `()-[:relationship_type]->()` : number_of_occurrences
 - `relationshipTypesCount` ➡ map with the following (key, value) pairs:
   - `relationship_type` : number_of_occurrences
-- `stats` ➡ map which contains all of the above
+- `stats` ➡ map which contains all of the above.

 It is split into two version which return the same metadata:
 - stats_online - works in **O(1)** and requires setting up a trigger